Are you a carer?

 Are you looking after someone in Derbyshire?

-There are 118,000 unpaid carers in Derbyshire.
+There are 118,000 unpaid carers in Derbyshire and Derby City.
 In the whole of the UK it is thought there are nearly six million people looking after a family member or friend who could not manage without their help.

 You are a carer if you provide unpaid help or support to someone who is ill, frail, disabled, suffers from mental ill health or has behavioural, substance or alcohol misuse problems.
 The help you provide may be personal, practical, emotional or supervisory.

 Anyone can be a carer and carers come from all walks of life, any culture and any age.